By Adam Mackie

 Adam Mackie graduated from Colorado State University in 2011 with a Master of Arts in English, with a concentration in education.
 A New Literacies Dictionary: Primer for the Twenty-first Century Learner, originally designed as a website on Google Sites, was defended as a Master's project to the Department of English in 2010, passed with distinction, and received honorary mention in the Department of Journalism & Technical Communication's 2010 CSU Media Festival.
 He lives in Colorado, with his wife and son, and plans to pursue a career as an English educator.

 Publication Information: Mackie, Adam.
 (2011).
 A New Literacies Dictionary: Primer for the Twenty-first Century Learner.
 Practices & Possibilities.
 The WAC Clearinghouse. https://wac.colostate.edu/books/practice/mackie/

 Publication Date: May 1, 2011

 Series Editor: Mike Palmquist, Colorado State University

 Copyright © 2011 Adam Mackie.
 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 United States License.
-169 pages.
-Available in PDF format for no charge on this page at the WAC Clearinghouse.
+168 pages.
+Available in digital format for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
-You may not reproduce this book on another Web site.
+You may not reproduce this book on another website.